verge-io/docs/docs/public/ProductGuide/volumesyncs.md

 -   ***Omit setting symlink time*** (default - disabled) - Symlink times are not transferred from source data.
 -   ***Update destination files in-place*** (default - disabled) - When a file needs to be updated, the sync will update the data directly rather than the default method of creating a new copy of the file and moving it into place when it is complete.
 -   ***Preserve CIFS ACLs*** (default - enabled) - Sync will update destination ACLs to be the same as the source ACLs.
 The source and destination system must have compatible ACL entries for this option to work properly.
--   ***Extended properties*** - Extended properties can be specified to provide additional features/constraints for this sync; contact VergeIO Support for assistance with extended properties.
+-   ***Extended properties*** - Extended properties can be specified to provide additional features/constraints for this sync; contact VeregOS Support for assistance with extended properties.
 - ***Number of simultaneous workers*** (default - 4) - Specifies the number of threads to be used for the sync operation.
 Increasing this number can improve sync completion times, particularly where syncs are performed over high-latency connections.

 19. Click **Submit** to save the settings and create the new volume sync.